 Upon Colonel Wetherill's death in 1894, his widow sold the property to the Sinclair family, who operated it as a hotel until 1902, using the name "Sinclair House."
 Edna Sinclair, a direct descendant of that family was the Oxford Postmaster in 1975.

 Mr. J. Edward Tylor bought the house from the Sinclairs and occupied it as a private home.
 It remained in use for that purpose until 1965, passing through a succession of owners.
 Among the latter was the Eastern Shore's prominent Goldsborough family.
-They remained in residence from 1910 until 1948, and for a brief time the Chesapeake Bay Yacht Club's anchorage in Oxford, Maryland.
-One of the owners who succeeded the Goldsboroughs gave it the name "Sandaway," perhaps to relate it to "Sand-beach" - term which had been applied to the vicinity for years before it contained any building of consequence.
-The present owners, Wendy and Ken Gibson, theorize, however, that "Sandaway" may have been adopted to describe the noticeable beach erosion over a passage of time - a condition corrected a lot by construction of a new jetty.
+They remained in residence from 1910 until 1948, and for a brief time was the Chesapeake Bay Yacht Club's anchorage in Oxford, Maryland.
+One of the owners who succeeded the Goldsboroughs gave it the name "Sandaway," perhaps to relate it to "Sand-beach" - a term which had been applied to the vicinity for years before it contained any building of consequence.
+The present owners, Wendy and Ken Gibson, theorize, however, that "Sandaway" may have been adopted to describe the noticeable beach erosion over a passage of time - a condition corrected a lot by the construction of a new jetty.